 This means having the recommended vaccinations for each country you are travelling to or through.

 In these post-COVID times, you also need to be aware of local regulations regarding the wearing of masks (and any other restrictions).
+To be safe, always bring a high-filtration mask like the AirFlex Mask.
 If you have regular medication, ensure you have sufficient supply for your trip.

 And, also under the issue of health, make sure you have adequate travel insurance that covers you for any activities you may wish to undertake (any extreme sports, for example).